 What do I need for experienced status?

-Three full terms of coxing experience.
-It’s not necessary to have coxed ChCh Regatta or bumps, but it is desirable if the cox learnt while a student at Oxford.
-Coxes with more than three terms of coxing experience can get their captain or captain of coxes to upgrade them 'automatically' without assessment (see below).
+At least three full terms of coxing experience.
+To register as X, it’s not necessary to have coxed ChCh Regatta or bumps.
+Coxes with more than three terms of Oxford coxing experience can get their captain or captain of coxes to ask to upgrade them without assessment (see below).
 Coxes may not upgrade themselves, whoever they are.
-Those with less than three full terms coxing experience can get X status by being assessed during an outing.
+Those with less than three full terms of Oxford coxing experience can get X status by being assessed during an outing.

 For those with three full terms of coxing, the captain or CoC should e-mail the OURCs CoC and certify that they’ve had at least three full terms of coxing and is competent to cox without a coach under blue flag conditions.
 For example:

 "John Smith has done three full terms of coxing and is competent to cox unsupervised under blue flag conditions."

 Note: You’re still novice status until your upgrade has been confirmed by the OURCs CoC.

 Do not put a cox forward for unassessed upgrade if they have registered less than three terms ago, or if they are not good enough.
 X coxes who break rules or are shown to be incompetent/unsafe will be downgraded to novice again, either temporarily or permanently.